UniversalDevicesInc-PG3/udi-poly-ELK/README.md

 IF running on Raspberry Pi, you must be on the latest version, Buster with Python 3.6 or above, preferably 3.7.

 ## Using this Node Server

+### General notes

+If the Elk objects have characters in the name which are not allowed in ISY Node Names, those charcters will be stripped.

+If you change a Elk object name it will not be automatically reflected on the ISY (currently).
+You will have to delete the node in the Polyglot UI Node's page for the node server, then restart the node server.

+If there is an alarm event, sending a "disarm" with the node server turns off the alarm, but does not reset it, just like when you do it at the Elk keypad.
+You will have to send another "disarm" to reset it.
+This is mentioned for users of UD Mobile who may want to disarm reset the sytem after an alarm.

 ### Nodes